JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 1. What is the purpose of using Docker containers?

-- The Docker container provides a local test enviornment for applications.
+- The Docker container provides a local test environment for applications.
 Docker provides a sandbox where features can be tested before being deployed on the live internet.

-2. Why is it useful to have both a development environment and a live server enviornment?
+2. Why is it useful to have both a development environment and a live server environment?

-- The development enviornment allows the developer to test new features without destroying the existing application.
-It gives the developer the opportunity to find bugs and test the security of the application.
-The live server enviornment is where users can interact with and use the application.
+- The development environment allows the developer to test new features without destroying the existing application.
+It allows the developer to find bugs and test the security of the application.
+The live server environment is where users can interact with and use the application.
 The live server is in the real world, with real people and security threats.

 3. What is the purpose of using a code versioning tool (i.e. Git)?

 - The purpose of a code versioning tool is to provide a log for developers to monitor how their application changes over time.
 These tools allow developers to confidently change code while knowing they can revert to a previous version.
-It also allows a team of developers to work simultaneously on an application and quickly download each others changes.
+It also allows a team of developers to work simultaneously on an application and quickly download each other's changes.

-4. What is the difference between a CSS rule with an *element* selector (i.e. h1, p, div etc.) and one with a *class* selector (i.e. .task, .task-done etc.)?
+4. What is the difference between a CSS rule with an *element* selector (i.e. h1, p, div, etc.) and one with a *class* selector (i.e. .task, .task-done, etc.)?
 When would you use each?

-- An element selector chooses all the instances of that html tag.
-An example where an element selector would be helpful is if you wanted to apply a specific font to all of the paragraphs tags in a HTML file.
-Element selectors are useful for providing uniform style changes in an html document.
+- An element selector chooses all the instances of that HTML tag.
+An example where an element selector would be helpful is if you wanted to apply a specific font to all of the paragraph tags in an HTML file.
+Element selectors are useful for providing uniform style changes in an HTML document.
 A class selector chooses specific elements placed in a class.
-An example where a class selector would be helpful is changing the style of a specific heading elements that display important legal information.
-Class selectors are useful for providing specific style changes in a HTML document.
+An example where a class selector would be helpful is changing the style of specific heading elements that display important legal information.
+Class selectors are useful for providing specific style changes in an HTML document.

-5. What are the advantages of putting your styles in a separate .css stylesheed instead of in the '<style>' element of '<head'>?
+5. What are the advantages of putting your styles in a separate .css stylesheet instead of in the '<style>' element of '<head'>?

 - An advantage is that the style of the entire page can be instantly changed.
-Instead of having to edit all of the code in the html document a new style sheet can be attatched giving the site a whole new feel.
-A good example of this is the website CSS Zen Garden where the same HTML content is given a totally different look and feel because of the external style sheet.
+Instead of having to edit all of the code in the HTML document a new style sheet can be attached giving the site a whole new feel.
+A good example of this is the website CSS Zen Garden where the same HTML content is given a different look and feel because of the external style sheet.

-6. How do web browsers choose which CSS to use for an HTML element whe the CSS rules contradict each other?
+6. How do web browsers choose which CSS to use for an HTML element when the CSS rules contradict each other?
 What is the order of precedence for CSS rules?

 - Web browsers follow a specificity hierarchy in determining which CSS rule to apply.
-The specificity hierarchy in order of most to least prevalent is: inline styles, IDs, classes, and elements.
-If there are two contradictory rules then the latest rule takes the precedence.
+The specificity hierarchy in order of most to least prevalent is inline styles, IDs, classes, and elements.
+If there are two contradictory rules then the latest rule takes precedence.

 7. Why should you disable directory access for your server?